-In 2016, Vitanova developed a questionnaire that permits us to take a “snapshot” of our clients—as it is a collection of aggregate data that gives us a picture of our average client at a specific point in time.
-The first snapshot was taken in February of 2016, the latest in March of 2017.
+In 2016, Vitanova developed a questionnaire that permits us to take an annual “snapshot” of our clients, essentially a collection of aggregate data that gives us a picture of our average client at a specific point in time.
+The first snapshot was taken in 2016, with comparisons made to the latest, taken in March of 2017.

 HIGHLIGHTS: 2016 vs. 2017